hirushakeeth/CallsMusicHeroku/README.md

+# The Queue Fixed version of Su Player

-# SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats
+## SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats

 ## Note